Lokesh Sambhvani - Refillable

 Our biggest inspiration was the success at Cuppable.
 If we could achieve it with the alcohol beverage industry, we can certainly replicate it in the FMCG space, as the thesis remains the same.

-Since 2018, the government has been very proactively looking at alternatives to plastic packaging.
+Since 2018, the government has been actively looking at alternatives to plastic packaging.
 New regulations and policies are introduced to make brands reuse their plastic packaging.

-We can see major global FMCG brands like Unilever, Godrej, Nivea, and Reckitt Benckiser, among others, have committed to becoming plastic neutral.
-If not with Indian brands, clearly there is a global trend toward curtailing and reusing plastic packaging.
+Major global FMCG brands like Unilever, Godrej, Nivea, and Reckitt Benckiser, among others, have committed to becoming plastic-neutral.
+If not with Indian brands, there is a global trend toward curtailing and reusing plastic packaging.

-In addition, there are other companies in other countries that are doing similar work.
-Having said that, we needed to customize the solution which will work in India and create a supporting infrastructure around it.
+In addition, other companies in other countries are doing similar work.
+We needed to customize the solution to work in India and create a supporting infrastructure.

-How do you solve the problem of customer-specific choices with respect to the brands that they use?
+How do you solve the problem of customer-specific choices concerning the brands that they use?

 We have either tied up or signed non-disclosure agreements with most of the big FMCG brands and will slowly do a pilot with each of them.

-In addition, we have already collaborated with the majority of organic brands like Better Home, Herbal Strategi, Beco, and BARE Necessities among others.
+In addition, we have already collaborated with most organic brands like Better Home, Herbal Strategi, Beco, and BARE Necessities, among others.

-For price-sensitive customers, we are working with a brand named Rossari, who are in the FMCG business for the last 30 years.
+For price-sensitive customers, we are working with a brand named Rossari, which has been in the FMCG business for the last 30 years.

 Therefore we have an entire gamut of brands and types of products that are price-competitive and free of plastic packaging.
-By offering the product without the packaging we are able to reduce that cost.
+By offering the product without the packaging, we can reduce that cost.

-How do you convince businesses to get onboarded?
+How do you convince businesses to get on board?

 We have strategically reached out to all the organic brands, as the chances of them responding positively to our model are more.
-This aligns with its positioning as a chemical-free, non-toxic, and environmentally friendly company.
+This aligns with its chemical-free, non-toxic, and environmentally friendly company positioning.

 How many product categories do you currently have?

-Primarily we are into the delivery of cleaning detergents like laundry, handwashing, dishwasher, toilet, etc. In addition, we are also exploring the delivery of groceries like pulses, rice, spices, etc.
+Primarily we are into delivering cleaning detergents like laundry, handwashing, dishwasher, toilet, etc. In addition, we are also exploring the delivery of groceries like pulses, rice, spices, etc.

 How are the operations managed?

-In Mumbai, we are managing the entire operations while in other cities we are partnering with businesses and companies that have the right network.
+In Mumbai, we manage the entire operations, while in other cities, we partner with businesses and companies with the right network.

-In Bengaluru, we have partnered with Hasiru Dala, a company that is working in the waste management sector for more than a decade.
+In Bengaluru, we partnered with Hasiru Dala, a company that has worked in waste management for over a decade.
 They help waste pickers earn a better livelihood.
-The partnership will help our service reach more than 200,000 to 300,000 households every day, which they currently serve for waste collection.
+The partnership will help our service reach more than 200,000 to 300,000 households daily, which they currently serve for waste collection.

-Similarly in Pune, we partnered with SWaCH, serving 800,000 households every day.
-In Surat as well we have made a collaboration with Ecolution Surat.
+Similarly, in Pune, we partnered with SWaCH, serving 800,000 households daily.
+In Surat as well, we have made collaboration with Ecolution Surat.

 Are your vehicles electric or conventional?

-The bikes which we use are electric and the trucks are CNG because currently there is a limitation with the load capacity of electric trucks.
+The bikes we use are electric, and the trucks are CNG because there is currently a limitation with the load capacity of electric trucks.

 How is the growth in numbers?